Quantum algorithms for optimal effective theory of many-body systems: Accelerated search of the effective Hamiltonian

 \section{Accelerated search of the effective Hamiltonian}

-In this section, we present a quantum algorithm for finding the optimal effective Hamiltonian in a finite discrete set.
-By taking the quantum advantage in unstructured search, we can find the effective Hamiltonian operators with fidelities above a threshold value in $\sqrt{N}$ evaluations of the fidelity, where $N = \abs{\left\{ H_{eff}(x) \right\}}$ is the number of candidate Hamiltonian operators.
+In this section, we present a quantum algorithm for finding the optimal effective Hamiltonian in a set of candidates.
+By taking the quantum advantage in unstructured search, we can find the effective Hamiltonian operators with the loss function defined by Eq.~\ref{loss1} above a threshold value in $\sqrt{N}$ evaluations of the loss function, where $N = \abs{\left\{ H_{eff}(x) \right\}}$ is the number of candidate Hamiltonian operators.
 In this algorithm, quantumness speedups computing in two ways.
-First, the quantum computer evaluates the fidelity of a many-body system under real-time evolution, which is usually intractable in a classical computer.
+First, the quantum computer evaluates the loss function defined by Eq.~\ref{loss1} of a many-body system under real-time evolution, which is usually intractable in a classical computer.
 Second, the unstructured search is accelerated with Grover's algorithm \cite{bib:14} as a subroutine.

-To implement our algorithm, we need three registers storing the values of $x$, fidelity $F(x)$ and state $\ket{\tilde{\psi}}$, respectively, see Fig.~\ref{fig:1}.
+To implement our algorithm, we need three registers storing the values of $x$, loss function $F(x)$, and state $\ket{\tilde{\psi}}$, respectively, see Fig.~\ref{fig:1}.
 The algorithm is formed of two subroutines.
-The first is amplitude amplification and estimation used for evaluating the fidelity.
-The second is Grover's algorithm, in which we find $x$ satisfying the condition $F(x) > \cos\frac{\theta_{th}}{2}$, where $\cos\frac{\theta_{th}}{2}$ is the threshold fidelity.
+The first is amplitude amplification and estimation used for evaluating the loss function.
+The second is Grover's algorithm, in which we find $x$ satisfying the condition $F(x) > \cos\frac{\theta_{th}}{2}$, where $\cos\frac{\theta_{th}}{2}$ is the threshold of the loss function.